icgrp/bert/docs/tutorials/huffman/huffman.md

 * The debugger by default has a breakpoint at the start of the program.
 There is a resume button in the toolbar to start the program.
   * AMD don't think I've found this, yet.
 Found a skip-all-breakpoints...
 * Relaunching the debugger after a failed attempt is sometimes troublesome.
 Sometimes it is easier to just hit the reset button on the board before trying again.
-  * AMD half the time (almost consistently every time I first resart) I get: XSDB Server ...SDK/2018.3/bin/loader ...Segmentation fault...; restarting from there usually works.
+  * AMD half the time (almost consistently every time I first restart) I get: XSDB Server ...SDK/2018.3/bin/loader ...Segmentation fault...; restarting from there usually works.
 * As a tip, BERT can be drastically sped up by compiling it with `-O3`.
 You can selectively compile bert.c differently by right clicking on the file and adding `-O3` to the compiler flags.
 * Appears to get stuck reading the AXI in extractAXI ???
+* AMD: At some point, it seemed to forget the libraries (so could complain about XFpga_ stuff not being defined during linking);  I had to go in and tell it to use xil, xilfpga, and xilsecure.
+Maybe this was after I told it to run a clean.